OzanYasin/git-and-github-bootcamp/README.md

 Use git switch with the -c flag to create a new branch AND switch to it all in one go.

 Remember -c as short for "create"

+> When you switch branches, if you have unstaged changes, they will come with you; if they're in conflict, git will yell at you.

+### **Deleting & Renaming Branches**

+With `git -d <branchname>` branch will be deleted.
+You may specify more than one branch for deletion.
+If the branch currently has a reflog then the reflog will also be deleted.

+`git -D <branchname>` is shortcut for `--delete --force`.

+> To delete a branch you had to go anywhere else but that branch, you could not delete from the branch; but to rename you have to be on the branch that you work on.

+### **Viewing More Info**

+Use the `git branch -v` command to view more information about each branch.